roshiajin-kunai/sakkamade.github.io/_posts/2021-02-02-autodoll-extra-2.md

 "Uh--, Yugg-chan also wants to go to space physically..."

-However, such is not going to happen.
+However, such is not destined to betide.
 For Yggdrasil is rooted as a part of this planet.
 Well, if it's just consciousness, I can fly about ten thousand light years.

 (It's nice to travel consciously.)